 My advice?
 Take retirement calculator calculations with a grain of salt.

-This entry was posted on May 29th, 2011 by David C Lewis, RFC.
+_________________________This entry was posted on May 29th, 2011 by David C Lewis, RFC.
 Edits may have been made to keep this entry current. · 1 Comment · Budgeting & Money Management, Insurance & Savings, Philosophy In Financial Planning, Retirement Planning